catid/cifar10deepspeed/README.md

 As compared to the `vision-transformers-cifar10` repo: This repo uses about half as many epochs, each running about 2x faster, so about 4x faster overall, to train the same model with 3% higher accuracy scores.

+Experimental runs (git hash, results, all parameters) are recorded to a results text file so that you can run a batch of experiments and then use the results text file to reproduce the results and generate graphs.

 ## Setup

 Install conda: https://docs.conda.io/projects/miniconda/en/latest/index.html